Chicago Zen Buddhist Temple

 - A seminary, monastery and training center

-Public services are Sundays at 10 am and 4:00 pm ($5 suggested donation), plus monthly courses and events.
+Public services are Sundays at 10 am (there will be NO Sunday service on July 2), plus monthly courses and events.
 Children's Service is held each Sunday at 10 am.
-Members-only services are Wednesdays at 6:30 pm and Sundays at 6:30 am.
+Members-only services are Wednesdays at 6:30 pm.
 See membership information.

 We have a full schedule of daily and weekly practice, train students and members, and seasonal meetings for the community.

 Residential Opportunities: The temple offers the Visitor's Program for people who want to spend some time living in the temple to cultivate their practice.
 The residents participate in temple programs in the mornings and/or evenings while maintaining their job or studies.

 Help the temple's Dharma work with your kind generosity

 Please choose the program/ticketed events:

 - Introductory Meditation Course: November 7 (five Tuesdays 7-8:30 pm)

 - Beginner's Zen Retreat: October 13-14 (Fri 7 pm to Sat noon)